MestreLion/git-tools/README.md

 Also available in Kali Linux, MidnightBDS mports, Mageia and possibly many others.

-To manually install and run from the repository, just clone the repository and add the installation directory to your `$PATH`
+**Manual install**: to run from the repository tree, just clone the it and add the installation directory to your `$PATH`:
 ```sh
 cd ~/some/dir
 git clone https://github.com/MestreLion/git-tools.git